Chriscbr/lox-rust/README.md

 This does result in some minor differences, as errors around variable initialization and using `super` or `return` in invalid contexts get surfaced at runtime instead of at compile time, but this seems OK to me.

 I didn't get a chance to test the implementation against the entire Lox test suite (https://github.com/munificent/craftinginterpreters/tree/master/test) but I did add a decent number of my own tests to ensure a lot of the tricky edge cases around recursion and closures are handled.

+See <https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations> if you're interested in checking out other implementations of Lox.